defiant-light/codeTutor/docs/Language_Exchange_Product_Functionality.md

 # Language Exchange Product Functionality

 ## Matching Users
-The Language Exchange allows users to select their:
+The Language Exchange looks to match users based on their native language and foreign language (language they want to learn).
+Users will select their:
 1. Native Language
-2. Foreign Language (language they want to learn)
+2. Foreign Language

-Users with the exact opposite Native and Foreign languages will be matched up and connected with each other.
+Users with the exact opposite Native and Foreign languages will be connected with each other.
 For example:

 Jing:
 * Native Language - Chinese